Tricked-dev/discord-akairo/docs/general/updates.md

   - user
   - client

+New normal events
+- notNsfw

 > Cooldown event will also run on slash commands

-For more info about these events view the [source code](https://github.com/SkyBlockDev/discord-akairo/blob/master/src/struct/commands/CommandHandler.js#L408).
+For more info about these events view the [source code](https://github.com/SkyBlockDev/discord-akairo/blob/master/src/struct/commands/CommandHandler.js#L464).
 If you don't want to do that, you can safely assume that they are the exact same as their non-slash versions, execpt all `Message` arguments are changed to `CommandInteraction`.

 Slash command example: